Selling a Home That Was a Former Rental

 Owner Living on the Mainland

-If the owner relocated less than 3 years ago; i.e., if they have currently occupied the home for two out of the past five years and are eligible for a 121 exclusion, they should seriously consider selling, particularly in our current declining housing market.
+If the owner relocated less than 3 years ago; i.e., if they have currently occupied the home for two out of the past five years and are eligible for a 121 exclusion, they should seriously consider selling.
 This will enable them to get the maximum exclusion.
 Otherwise, every additional day it is rented will reduce their exclusion.
 If you are in this situation, contact us to discuss your options.
 If your tenant has a long-term lease, it may be possible to buy them out of it.

 Assume you bought a home as a principal residence 1/1/03 and rented it 1/1/07, you will have two out of the past five years as a principal residence until 1/1/10 and could qualify for a 121 exclusion up until that date.
 Assume you sell it 7/1/09, your fraction would be six months as a rental after 1/1/09 or ½ year divided by 6.5 years of ownership (1/1/03 to 7/1/09) for a fraction of 1/13.
 Therefore, you would need to pay taxes on about 7.7% of the gain.